catenglaender/public-notes/ILIAS-development/2023/Complex-forms/Optional-sections-in-complex-forms.md

 ![](img/elster_editable-table.png)

-Advantage of using viewing mode:
+### Advantages

 * "if the web application is supposed to display data [...] it is hard to avoid"[^webapphuddle_inline-edit]
 * solves the issue with vertical accordions because there is no doubt that the data has been saved.[^baymard_accordion-ux]
 * the view mode summary could omit labels where they are clearly implied ("first name: Bob, last name: Smith" simply becomes "Bob Smith") or even hide empty or advanced inputs entirely.

-Advantage of always showing editable fields:
+### Disadvantages

-* "there is no confusion of what can be edited, no need to discover anything and no so called friction."[^webapphuddle_inline-edit]
+* The need to switch to an edit mode can potentially introduce an unnecessary obstacle.
+If everything is always in viewing mode "there is no confusion of what can be edited, no need to discover anything and no so called friction."[^webapphuddle_inline-edit]

 ## Sub-forms in modals